-Joe: Yeah, so there were some -- there were some side effects from it, but nothing threatening.
-So we did have luckily, the benefit of understanding that, I mean when you get a diagnosis that your child is going to pass away.
+Joe: Yeah, so there was some -- there was some side effects from it.
+But nothing threatening.
+So we did have luckily the benefit of understanding that, I mean when you get a diagnosis that your child is going to pass away.
 The side effects are not really a top priority.
-Because you are just trying to do whatever you can to get him well.
-So you know we -- it was more like we were taking the leap of faith no matter what, because there was nothing else there.
+[00:46:00.0] Because you are just trying to do whatever you can to get him well.
+So you know we -- it was more of like we were taking the leap of faith no matter what, because there was nothing else there.

-Michelle: We have literally said, okay none of the kids have died in this trial, So we are in.
+Michelle: We have literally said, Okay none of the kids have died in this trial.
+So we are in.
 Because you know --

 Joe: Yeah, it goes back to doing something.
-We actually had a chance to do Something, and we could focus on that and just keep tunnel vision, just focus on that.
+We actually had a chance to do something and we could focus on that and just keep tunnel vision, just focus on that.
 So all the other stuff like getting her out to Ohio, getting them an apartment, getting them furnished and set up and situated, that was all side stuff.
 We will deal with that, it's just let's get him there, let's get him going and let's do this.
-So all the other incidental stuff, side effects, logistics, all doesn't matter, let's do it.
+So all the other [00:46:57.8] stuff, side effects, [00:47:00.0] logistics, all doesn't matter, let's do it.

-Interviewer: That was four years ago, since it started?
+Interviewer: That was four years ago?